Fall Arrival

 There is NO mail or package delivery service to New College beginning December 21st, 2024.
 This pause in service is due to the college’s closure for the winter break.

-Residents can begin returning to New College residence after 8:00am on Saturday, January 4th, 2025.
+Residents can begin returning to New College residence Saturday, January 3rd, 2026.

 Check-Out Deadlines